StuartsProjects/StuartsProjects.github.io/index.md

 layout: home
 ---

-This is my new website for publishing information on the projects I am interested in, which for the last few years has been mostly to do with exploring the capabilities and applications for devices using Semtech's LoRa®.
+This is my website for publishing information on the projects I am interested in, which for the last few years has been mostly to do with exploring the capabilities and applications for devices using Semtech's LoRa®.

 The Jekyll Minima theme used for this website is fairly basic but the Jekyll and Github pages combination means its very easy to update and keep secure.
 You can work in WYSIWYG mode on a locally running copy of the website and then just push the changes up to the live Github pages repository and website.